 An afternoon espresso is sometimes necessary to carry on through the workday, but going out to a coffee shop isn’t always cost-effective, which is why having an espresso machine at home can come in handy.
 One brand that's well-known for providing coffee shop quality espresso at home is Nespresso.
 The Essenza Mini Espresso Machine is one of its smallest devices, and I was able to test it out to evaluate its design, setup, ease of use, and espresso.
-Keep reading to see what I found.
+Read on to see what I found.

-Design: Minimalist design, ideal for small spaces
+Design: Minimalist design ideal for small spaces

 The Nespresso Essenza Mini Espresso Machine is also very lightweight at just 5 pounds.
 It’s incredibly easy to move throughout the kitchen or around the house if you need to transfer it to a home office.

 The setup process for the Nespresso Essenza Mini Espresso Machine was painless compared to most other espresso machines I’ve tested.
 To properly set it up for first-time use, I cleaned all of the removable parts with warm, soapy water.
 Next, I filled the removable water tank to the maximum capacity of 20.3 ounces and reattached it to the machine.
 I plugged the machine in and turned it on to allow it to heat up.
 The buttons on top will transition from flashing to stable when it’s ready to be used.